Gabee01/pii_detector/docs/architecture/notion_integration.md

 2. Set appropriate capabilities (read content, update content)
 3. Share pages/databases with your integration
 4. Set the integration key in your application configuration or environment variables
+5. Configure webhook settings in the Notion integration
+6. Add your application's endpoint URL as the webhook target
+7. Complete the verification challenge process

 ## Configuration Reference